flexera-public/policy_engine_training/09_relational_data/README.md

 # Flexera Policy Development - Lesson 09 - Relational Data

 One of the powerful things about the policy engine is its ability to combine and transform data from multiple sources into a single report.
-In this lesson, we will build upon the `list_policy_templates.pt` policy template to make it report policy templates along side which lesson in this training they correspond to.
+In this lesson, we will build upon the "list_policy_templates.pt" policy template to make it report policy templates along side which lesson in this training they correspond to.

 ## Step 1: Update the Version